 The Standard Reunification Method (SRM) fills a critical void in school safety planning: How to reunite students with their parents after a crisis.
-The SRM provides school and district safety teams with proven methods for planning, practicing and achieving a successful reunification during what are often chaotic, anxiety-filled scenes.
+The SRM provides proven methods for planning, practicing and achieving a successful reunification during what are often chaotic, anxiety-filled scenes.
 A predetermined, practiced reunification method will help defuse emotion at the site.

 ABOUT THE INSTRUCTOR: John-Michael Keyes

 For over a decade, John-Michael Keyes has represented the “I Love U Guys” Foundation to districts, departments, agencies and organizations regarding school safety.
 Prior to that, his career has spanned graphic design, communications, writing, software and database development.